folbert/fewbricks/README.md

 The following filters are available in Fewbricks:

+### `fewbricks/activate_field_snitch`
+Set to true to display info about each field in the backend.
+I have separated this from the debug-mode filter (described further down) because while you may want to debug, you may not necessarily want to clutter the backend with field info.

+### `fewbricks/brick/brick_template_base_path`
+Allows you to change the standard path of brick templates in [lib/brick.php -> get_brick_template_html()](lib/brick.php).
+If you pass a `$template_base_path` to `get_brick_template_html()` this filter will be ignored.
+Your filter should return the path without a trailing slash.

+### `fewbricks/brick/brick_template_file_extension`
+Allows you to change the file extension of template files used in [brick.php -> get_brick_template_html()](lib/brick.php).
+Your filter should return for example ".view.php" or ".php".
+Note the dot at the beginning.

+### `fewbricks/brick/brick_layout_base_path`
+Allows you to change the base path of layout files used in [lib/brick.php -> get_brick_layouted_html()].
+Your filter should return return the path without a trailing slash.

+### `fewbricks/debug_mode`
+Set to true to enable debug mode and have Fewbricks check for duplicate key names and keys.
+Adds some overhead when registering fields etc. so should only be used in dev environments where duplicate keys etc. should be caught.

 ### `fewbricks/project_files_base_path`
 Allows you to change the path of the project Fewbricks folder where your field groups, bricks etc. are defined.